Brunch at the Avocado House

 By Justine Constantino, Staff writer

-Photo courtesy of Justine Constantino
+Photo by Justine Constantino